philippgille/hello-netcoreapp/README.md

 ### CI / CD

 - Add Travis CI build file
+- Add AppImage (built on Travis CI) to GitHub Releases, which gets created by AppVeyor
 - Add versioning
 - Add building Chocolatey package in `build.sh` as well (which would make it working in the `build-with-docker.*` scripts as well)
     - Alternatively, use a Docker image that contains the .NET Core SDK as well as Chocolatey (and thus Mono)